 Unfortunately, many servants of God today only care about what the people give or bring as an offering, but not about how they give or present it to God.

-God’s emphasis is on bringing your offering willingly with a cheerful heart; however, the emphasis of greedy and carnal servants of God today is mainly on bringing your rich, fat or robust offerings to them regardless of your disposition.
+God’s emphasis is on bringing your offering willingly with a cheerful heart; however, the focus of greedy and carnal servants of God today is mainly on bringing your rich, fat, or robust offerings to them regardless of your disposition.

 Salvation is purely the gift of God.
 It is not the wages of your good works.
-You can never love, obey, worship or serve God well enough to earn, merit or deserve God’s love, acceptance, favour, or blessing.
+You can never love, obey, worship, or serve God well enough to earn, merit, or deserve God’s love, acceptance, favor, or blessing.

 Paul clearly states, “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
 (Eph.
 2:8-9 NKJV).